 The study, which used information from 7,019 families involved in the University of Bristol's Children of the 90s project, was published Thursday in the journal Thorax.

 2. My son had asthma and was on medication with steroid backup for severe episodes.
 When I first learned about essential oils, I read lots of testimonies where people used Raindrop massage with incredible results, so I decided to try this on my son who was 2 years old at the time.
 I used the Raindrop oils but in very small amounts.
 My son just relaxed and took a long nap following the massage.
-I found that when I used PEPPERMINT at the first sign of breathing difficulties we can avoid attacks.
-(Not too much: just a smidgen on my finger applied to his tongue.
+I found that when I used Peppermint at the first sign of breathing difficulties we can avoid attacks.
+(Not too much: just a smidgen (diluted) on my finger applied to his tongue.
 I asked him to hold his tongue to the roof of his mouth and inhale deeply.
 And/or I mix with a carrier oil and massage on his back and chest.)
 I do a Raindrop once a week and he is no longer on any medications.
+[Some of the oils she uses are not considered suitable for young children.
+See the detail page for each oil/blend for details.]

 4. Bronchitis and respiratory infections plagued my daughter who found some relief in inhalers until we discovered the healing power in essential oils.
-Now, at the first sign of respiratory distress, we use RESPIRATORY RELIEF, LUNG HEALING, HYSSOP and MYRRH.
-We apply these oils as follows: Respiratory to the front of her chest, Lung Healing on her back and both Hyssop and Myrrh to the bottoms of her feet many times during the day, and we diffuse Respiratory Relief in her room at night.
+Now, at the first sign of respiratory distress, we use Respiratory Relief, Lung Support, Hyssop and Myrrh.
+We apply these oils as follows: Respiratory to the front of her chest, Lung Support on her back and both Hyssop and Myrrh to the bottoms of her feet many times during the day, and we diffuse Respiratory Relief in her room at night.
 Every time the issue resolved within one or two days, and the occurrences became less and less frequent.
 It has now been a couple of years since she has shown any sign of a problem.

 6. I found the following recipe, "HoneyAid" in a testimony for chronic bronchitis, coughing fits, the flu, colds and so on.
 It has helped our family a lot.